bytecodealliance/cargo-component/crates/wit/README.md

 The command will contact the registry to determine the latest version of the package, and add it as a dependency in the `wit.toml` file.

-The version requirement to use may be specified with the `--version` option.
+The version requirement to use may be specified with a delimited `@`:

-For example:

 ```
-wit add --version 2.0.0 wasi:cli
+wit add wasi:cli@2.0.0
 ```

 ## Building the WIT package